Parbelaez/ci_fsd_pp4_the_wc/README.md

 During the development, remember to always set the DISABLE_COLLECTSTATIC variable to 1, so Heroku does not try to collect the static files.

+## Agile Project

+The project was developed using the Agile methodology, and the Kanban board was used to keep track of the user stories.

+### User stories

+All user stories can be found at https://github.com/users/Parbelaez/projects/1.

+The remaining stories in the To-Do bucket, are part of the backlog for future releases.

 ## Website functionality

 ### General presentation